Subaru-Goto/GSAP-animation/README.md

   - Provides a highly optimized way to repeatedly set a single property on an element.
   - When you need to set the same property on an element frequently, such as in a loop or during an animation.

+- scrub / scrollTrigger
+  - enable use to control the progress of animation by scrolling